thomasballinger/dalsegno/readme.md

 * inline documentation viewer
 * prettier error message display
 * write a virtual machine instead of using generators
-* language changes
-  * group args in defns and lambdas
-  * implicit do blocks everywhere (allow multiple expressions)
-  * remove do
 * code improvements
   * use a real module system instead of the hacks
   * allow external files so scm programs are in their own files (requires a build system)
-* Add a real parser for syntax
+* Use a better syntax for beginners - something like http://codelauren.com/
   * `=`, `->` or `<-` for assignment
   * Lisp 2 (have to use apply for first element of a form to be dynamically evaluated) for compile-time arity checking